Enhancing LGBTQ+ resource access and community connections

 Value to Users

-Providing access to resources that research shows are wanted and currently missing for the LGBTQ+ community.
+Providing access to much-needed resources for the LGBTQ+ community.

 Table of Contents

-Click each card to navigate to the respective section.
+Click each button to navigate to the respective section.

-Pride Places aims to bridge the gap between LGBTQ+ consumers and businesses that support them.
+Pride Places aims to bridge the gap between LGBTQ+ consumers and businesses.

 "Our goal is simple: to build stronger, bigger and better LGBTQ-friendly businesses and organizations, and provide an easy-to-use resource for our community that makes people from all over want to visit, live in and be a part of the LGBTQ community in your town."